All Templates

 Multiple Choice

-For your most recent device issue in the past 12 months, did you pursue a repair?
+For your most recent device issue, what did you do?

 Q6